aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/_index.md

 Result of Sum(A1:A2): 50.0
 {{< /highlight >}}

-## **How to Calculate Formulas repeatedly**
+## **How to Calculate Formulas Repeatedly**

-When there are lots of formulas in the workbook, and the user needs to calculate them repeatedly while modifying only a small part of them, it may be helpful for performance to enable the formula calculation chain: [**formulaSettings.enableCalculationChain**](https://reference.aspose.com/cells/javascript-cpp/formulasettings/#enableCalculationChain--).
+When there are many formulas in the workbook and the user needs to calculate them repeatedly while modifying only a small part of them, it may be helpful for performance to enable the formula calculation chain: **formulaSettings.enableCalculationChain**.

 ```html
 <!DOCTYPE html>